-The EU Privacy Regulation will oblige gaming affiliates to comply with stringent requirements in the processing of players’ personal data.
+The EU Privacy Regulation will oblige gaming affiliates to comply with stringent requirements in the processing of personal data of players.

-In several previous blog posts I have already discussed the EU General Data Protection Regulation (GDPR) and how it is going to represent a groundbreaking change in the approach to privacy compliance.
-This change of approach will also impact gaming affiliates, and consequently how they are selected by operators.
+I have already discussed in several blog posts about the EU General Data Protection Regulation (GDPR) and how this is going to represent a ground breaking change in the approach to privacy compliance.
+And this change in the approach will impact also gaming affiliates, and consequently operators in their selection.

 Why gaming affiliates will be obliged to take privacy seriously

-The new approach to privacy compliance is due not only to potential sanctions, which will be increased to 4 percent of the global turnover and can be issued both against operators and affiliates, but also because the potential loss of players’ data (a so-called “data breach”) might lead to major liabilities and damages, including reputational damage, for both operators and affiliates.
+The new approach to privacy compliance is due not only to potential sanctions that will be increased to 4% of the global turnover and can be issued both against operators and affiliates, but also because the potential loss of players’ data (the so called “data breach”) might lead to major liabilities and damages, including reputational damages, for both operators and affiliates.

-Indeed, in the case of a data breach, affiliates will be obliged to notify the operator “without undue delay after becoming aware of a personal data breach”.
-This wording seems quite flexible, but since operators are obliged to notify the relevant privacy authority of a data breach “not later than 72 hours after having become aware of it”, if an affiliate is not able to identify and does not notify the operator of a data breach within less than 72 hours of its occurrence, this might be considered evidence of a lack of compliance with privacy regulations.
+Indeed, in case of data breach, affiliates will be obliged to notify it to the operator “without undue delay after becoming aware of a personal data breach“.
+This seems a quite flexible wording, but since operators are obliged to notify data breaches to the competent privacy authority “not later than 72 hours after having become aware of it“, if an affiliate is not able to identify and does not notify a data breach to the operator within less than 72 hours from its occurrence, this might be considered per se the evidence of a lack of compliance with privacy regulations.

-Also, in some cases, notification of a data breach shall also be extended to players, which will further increase the potential damage (including reputational damage) for both affiliates and its operators.
-This is also because in case of claims from authorities and players, affiliates will have to prove to have performed what is required under privacy laws to comply with data protection regulations, as the burden of proof will be on them to show privacy compliance according to the so-called principle of accountability.
+Also, in some cases, notifications of data breaches shall be performed to the benefit of players as well which will further increase the potential damages (including reputational damages) for both affiliates and its operators.
+This is also because in case of claims from authorities and players, affiliates will have to prove to have performed what is required under privacy laws to comply with data protection regulations, as the burden of proof will be on them of showing privacy compliance according to the so called principle of accountability.

-The main principles on the matter above can be summarized as follows:
+The main principles on the matter above can be summarised as follows

 - players can file direct claims for breach of their privacy rights against both operators and their gaming affiliates if the breach is the result of the conduct of affiliates;